 #5 Pick Silicon Power Armor A60 External Hard Drive

 The Silicon Power Armor A60 is an extremely rugged external hard drive that offers military-grade shockproof and waterproof performance.
 This USB 3.0 hard drive is ideal for on-the-go and outdoor use, and is available in both 1TB and 2TB configurations.
-The drive can be found for $58 and $97 respectively.
-We think this as one of the best portable external hard drives for macs.
+The drive can be found for $58 and $97, respectively.
+We think this is one of the best portable external hard drives for macs.

 #6 Pick Transcend 1TB Thunderbolt SSD